jemissik/ecodata/docs/apps/index.md

 - The **Movie Maker** app produces an animation file out of a stack of static maps which were produced by the ECODATA-Animate program.

+## Python package

+The functions underlying the ECODATA-Prepare apps can also be used directly as a python package (i.e. without the GUI inferface).
+The package documentation is [here](https://pymovebank.readthedocs.io).

 # Contents

 ```{toctree}